 OPT & STEM OPT Extension Questions

 OISS is hosting Virtual OPT Workshops on Zoom!
-The first step to apply for OPT is to attend an OPT Workshop.
 Please sign up via Eventbrite.
 On the day of the workshop, you will receive an email with a Zoom link to attend the virtual workshop.

 OISS will now accept STEM OPT application requests by email.
-Please email your OISS advisor the STEM OPT application form, Form I-983 and STEM OPT Administration Fee Receipt to begin the process.
-For more information about applying for an STEM OPT Extension, visit our website.
+Please email your OISS Advisor the STEM OPT application form, Form I-983 and STEM OPT Administration Fee Receipt to begin the process.
+See more information about applying for an STEM OPT Extension.